 Absolute growth is greatest in Latin America, but the rate of growth is highest in Africa and the former Soviet bloc.

 In 1984, a prominent non-LDS researcher estimated that our membership would top 265 million by 2080 and said we would be the “first ‘new’ major world religion since Islam.”
 So far growth has exceeded his model’s predictions.

-There are Mormons living in countries all over the world.
+There are church members living in countries all over the world.